tischda/nosleep-server/README.md

   and start an RPC server listening on 127.0.0.1:9015.
 ~~~

-You can test the result like this:
+You can test the result like this (requires admin rights):

 ~~~
 ❯ powercfg -requests